pm5k/mdtc/README.md

 - Code-completion-friendly via model-driven approach.
 - Custom configuration validation (either via Pydantic's interfaces or custom-built validators you define).
 - Immutable config state support.
 The config itself is immutable by default - you cannot replace `config.foo` with another value, for instance.
-- Supports nicer type hints instead of a huge TypeDict or another approach for a TOML config loaded into Python.
+- Supports nicer type hints instead of a huge TypeDict or another approach for a config dictionary loaded into Python.

 ## What MDTC is not for

-- It is not meant to replace other methods of loading TOML configs, it simply provides an alternative for housing your TOML config values.
+- It is not meant to replace other methods of loading TOML or dict configs, it simply provides an alternative for housing your TOML config values.
 - It is not meant as "less code".
 The guarantees it provides require a different implementation approach, and won't always result in less upfront code.
 - Codebases using other approaches or small configs won't benefit from this approach as much.